 The Buddha then proclaimed that the Eye of Wisdom (panna-cakkhu) arose when he overcame all false perception of substantiality within his own self.
-He saw by means of the lens of samadhi (concentration) the kalapas on which he next applied the law of anicca (impermanence) and reduced them to nonentity or behavior, doing away with what we, in Buddhism, call paññatti (concept) and coming to a state of paramattha, understanding the nature of forces or, in other words, Ultimate Reality.
+He saw by means of the lens of samadhi (concentration) the kalapas on which he next applied the law of anicca (impermanence) and reduced them to nonentity or behavior, doing away with what we, according to the Buddha's teaching, call paññatti (concept) and coming to a state of paramattha, understanding the nature of forces or, in other words, Ultimate Reality.

 Accordingly, he came to a realization of the perpetual change of mind and matter in himself (anicca) and as a sequel thereto the Truth of Suffering (dukkha).
 It was then that the ego-centralism in him broke down into the void, and he got over to a stage beyond suffering (dukkha-nirodha) with no more traces of atta, or attachment to self, left behind.
 Mind and-matter were to him but empty phenomena which roll on forever, within the range of the Law of Cause and Effect and the Law of Dependent Origination.
 The Truth was realized.
 The inherent qualities of an Embryo Buddha then developed, and complete Enlightenment came to him by the dawn of Vesakha.
 Verily, Prince Siddhattha attained Samma-sambodhi (Supreme Enlightenment) and became the Buddha, the Awakened One, the Enlightened One, the All-Knowing One.
 He was awake in a way compared with which all others were asleep and dreaming.
 He was enlightened in a way compared with which all other men were stumbling and groping in the dark.
 He knew with a knowledge compared with which all that other men knew was but a kind of ignorance.